-- 1. Our interpretation of the new regulations for Scheme Years 8, 9, and 10 (listed in appendix 1). - 2.
-The overall tone and content of this guidance, including whether it is easy to read and understand. - 3.
-Any areas where the document could be more user friendly.
+1. Our interpretation of the new regulations for Scheme Year 11 (listed in appendix 1).

+2. The overall tone and content of this guidance, including whether it is easy to read and understand.

+3. Any areas where the document could be more user friendly.

-We are not conducting a formal consultation on the amendments for Scheme Years 8, 9, and 10.
+We are not conducting a formal consultation on the amendments for SY11.

-Date of effect for version 6 of the guidance
+Date of effect for version 7 of the guidance

-When the 2018 amending regulations come into force the administrative requirements set out in this guidance version 6 should be used, replacing 'version 5.1' dated 2 September 2016.
+When the 2021 amending regulations come into force the administrative requirements set out in this guidance version 7.1 should be used, replacing 'version 6.1' dated 10 August 2018.
+In the gap between the end of scheme year 10 (2020-2021) and the publication of the final version, suppliers should follow this guidance until the final version is published.

-We have published this guidance in draft to provide an opportunity for stakeholders to comment and expect to publish a final version by early September 2018, which may include changes from the draft version.
+We have published this guidance in draft to provide an opportunity for stakeholders to comment and expect to publish a final version by April 2021, which may include changes from the draft version.